ropeadope62/tracksmartin/README.md

 **"Genre not found" warning:**
 - Use `python tracksmartin.py genres` to see supported genres
 - The system will still work with custom genres, just without specialized templates
-- I will add more genres in the future or happy for contributions

 **Lyrics don't match genre well:**
 - Try being more specific with mood